 Let's make a square wave with a frequency of 200 Hz in Dewesoft math and put the signal into the FFT analyzer.

 When we go to measure and FFT graph, we can see that the square wave is composed of a sum of sine waves with different frequencies.
-We can see those frequencies as peaks in the FFT graph, but now we would like to know the exact position of that peaks.
+We can see those frequencies as peaks in the FFT graph, but now we would like to know the exact position of those peaks.

 Select an icon for Free marker and click on the FFT graph to add it.

-With Show marker table selected you can see the table of markers - its ID, type, channel, color, its frequency (X-axis) and its amplitude (Y-axis).
+With Show marker table selected you can see the table of markers - its ID, type, channel, color, its frequency (X-axis), and its amplitude (Y-axis).
 You can select if you want markers to be visible or not, you can also edit and remove it.

 Max marker finds the highest amplitude in the spectrum.
-Move the mouse to FFT graph and select icon for Max marker.
+Move the mouse to the FFT graph and select icon for Max marker.